Which Is Better, LifeLock or IdentityForce?

 LifeLock is one of the most recognized brands in identity theft protection.
 In 2017, LifeLock was acquired by Symantec — the makers of Norton cybersecurity tools — and became the first company to offer an all-in-one service to combat cybercrime and identity theft.

-LifeLock’s most expensive Ultimate Plus plan (starting at $34.99/month or $239.88/year for your first year) is the only one to include critical features — such as three-bureau credit monitoring, home title monitoring, regular credit score updates, bank and credit card activity alerts, and up to $1 million in stolen funds reimbursement coverage.
+If you want the same level of protection you would get with an alternative like Aura’s entry-level plan, you’ll need to opt for LifeLock’s most expensive Ultimate Plus plan (starting at $34.99/month or $239.88/year for your first year).
+This is the only plan to include critical features — such as three-bureau credit monitoring, home title monitoring, regular credit score updates, bank and credit card activity alerts, and up to $1 million in stolen funds reimbursement coverage.

 If you want access to Norton 360’s digital security tools — including antivirus software, a secure virtual private network (VPN), and more — you’ll need to pay extra.